Education Studies

 Successful completion of this course means you will be recommended for Qualified Teacher Status (QTS).

-The BA (Hons) in Primary Education course enables you to exceed the minimum requirements of teacher training as detailed through the Department for Education (DfE) Teachers’ Standards and the Initial Teacher Training Core Content Framework.
+The BA (Hons) in Primary Education course enables you to exceed the minimum requirements of teacher training as detailed through the Department for Education (DfE) Teachers’ Standards and the Initial Teacher Training Early Career Framework.

 Travel costs to placements are self-funded.
 Unfortunately, we are unable to confirm this cost as it is dependent on the length of time of the placements, your personal travel arrangements and the location of the school.
 You should be prepared to fund and travel up to 1hr 30 minutes both to and from your professional placement setting.